ABEI-Energy/.github/profile/README.md

 First thing you need to know is that there are various [teams](https://docs.github.com/es/get-started/quickstart/github-glossary#team) within this github _thing_.
 By default, you will be assigned to the general team ```@ABEI-Energy/general```.
 This team has only __reading__ permissions but the ability to .
 That means that you will be granted access to certain repos where the you can **propose** changes, but need to be approved by someone in another team.
 Like so, we allow and welcome everybody to participate and include their ideas without risking the files.

-If you are not about this, but you see something odd and want to raise your hand, then just go to the tab issues and log a ticket mentioning @help and someone will do it for you.
+If you are not about this, but you see something odd and want to raise your hand, read this [Opening a ticket](-If-you-don't-want-to-get-your-hands-dirty)

 ## Wikis